APS-Networks/APS-One-touch/ReadMe.md

 # APS One Touch (AOT)

+⚠️ **APS One Touch is now deprecated**.
+Intel compatible BSP packages for the BSPs can be found on our support portal, as are Debian installers for other software dependencies such as the SAL.**

 AOT is an easy tool to setup APSN's switches.
 AOT configures BF2556X_1T and BF6064X_T with BF_SDE, BSP, SAL(Switch Abstraction Layer).
 To get the files required by installer refer [Required Software](#required-software) section below.